osisoft/OMF-Developer-Companion-Guide/docs/OMF_Before.rst

       <https://pisquare.osisoft.com/community/developers-club/blog/2018/02/15/welcome-to-our-newest-utility-af-transformer>`_.

-For more information about AF, see PI AF Explorer, PI AF SDK user manuals.
+For more information about AF, see the PI System Explorer and PI AF SDK user manuals.

 a.
-Map your data's physical assets to AF elements.
+Map your physical assets to AF elements.
 b.
-Link your data's physical assets together to create appropriate AF tree structure.
+Link your physical assets together to create appropriate AF tree structure.
 c.
-Link your stream assets to appropriate AF elements to create dynamic element attributes, which store their values in PI Data Historian.
+Link your logical assets to appropriate AF elements to create dynamic element attributes, which store their values as time-series data in PI Server.

-Write OMF messages to create your reference model and start feeding data into PI Server
+Write OMF messages to create your AF reference model and feed data into PI Server
 ---------------------------------------------------------------------------------------

 For more information see OMF 1.0 specification.

 a.
-Create OMF type definitions, which will represent your physical and data stream assets.
+Create OMF type definitions, which will represent your physical and logical real-world assets.
    These will be sent to Relay ingress in OMF Type messages.

    i.
 Physical assets will be presented by OMF types with "classification": "static". ii.
-Data Stream assets will be presented by OMF types with "classification": "dynamic".
+Logical assets will be presented by OMF types with "classification": "dynamic".

 b.
-Create OMF containers, which will represent instances of your data stream assets, which you will later link to instances of your physical assets.
-These will be sent to Relay ingress in OMF Container messages.
+Create OMF containers from dynamic type definitions, which will represent instances of your logical real-world assets, These will be sent to the Relay ingress in OMF Container messages.

 c.
-Create OMF physical (static) type instances.
-Later you will link them to each other and data stream (dynamic) type instances (containers).
+Create OMF assets from static static type definitions, which will represent instances of your physical real-world assets.
    These will be sent to Relay ingress in OMF Data messages.

 d.
 Create links between:

    i.
-Root node and static (physical) type instances. ii.
-Static to static (parent/child) type instances. iii.
-Static to dynamic (data stream) (parent/end leaf child) type instances.
+Root node and OMF assets created from static type definitions. ii.
+OMF assets created frorm statici type definitions (parent/child). iii.
+OMF assets created from static OMF type definitions and OMF containers created from dynamic type definitions.

 e.
-Update data stream (container) instances with time series values.
-These will be sent to Relay Ingress in OMF Data messages, and update AF attributes with PI point references.
+Send series values to the containers.
+These will be sent to Relay Ingress in OMF Data messages, and stored in PI Data Server.

 Development Environment Cleanup
 -------------------------------

-In OMF applications, type definitions and their representations in PI Server are immutable; that is, you cannot change the properties of a type after it has been sent to the Relay's ingress endpoint.
+In OMF applications, type and container definitions and their representations in PI System are immutable; that is, you cannot change the properties of a type after it has been sent to the Relay's ingress endpoint.
 The same is true for instances of these types (assets and containers), and linkage between them.
 After you create instances of these types and link them together by sending container and data messages to the Relay's ingress endpoint, you cannot redefine them.

-After the OMF application has been developed and deployed, the only modified data that is expected to be ingested is the values of your timeseries data; that is, values that are sent to the container(s) in data messages.
+After the OMF application has been developed and deployed, the only modified data that is expected to be ingested is your timeseries data; that is, values that are sent to the container(s) in OMF data messages.

-Only when an error occurs, such as when the Relay loses its cache, type, asset and container, or their linkage information, should data be resent to the Relay.
-To recover from errors, send metadata information every time your application restarts, making sure that no changes were made to the definitions and instantiations.
+Only when an error occurs, such as when the Relay loses its cache, type, asset and container, or their linkage information, should this metadata be resent to the Relay.
+To recover from errors, either handle appropriate error codes returned with HTTP 400 responses, or send metadata information every time your application restarts, making sure that no changes were made to the definitions and instantiations.

 As a developer, you will have to deal with changes in the types and structures of your assets in AF and elsewhere.